Under Section 12, a court could impose a suspended sentence and direct an offender to enter into a good behaviour bond.

-A person sentenced to a s 12 suspended sentence of imprisonment was convicted of that offence and it will appear on their criminal record.
+A person sentenced to a section 12 suspended sentence of imprisonment was convicted of that offence and it will appear on their criminal record.

 Section 12 bonds imposed before 24 September 2018

-Existing s 12 bonds will cease to have effect at the end of 3 years from 24 September 2019, unless already expired.
+Existing section 12 bonds will cease to have effect at the end of 3 years from 24 September 2019, unless already expired.